m1820/atd/README.md

 9. Once the vagrant up command finishes you would have to login to the Ansible Tower Server and add a subscription
     - For Red Hatters reach out to me internally if you are not sure how to get a sub for it
     - For non-red hatters you can request a trial license here: https://www.ansible.com/products/tower/trial
+10. Once you get the trial subscription for tower you will need to find out the login credentials to access Tower:
+    - On the terminal window under the same vagrant directory type: vagrant ssh tower
+    - As soon as you login you will see the user name and password for the Tower server
+11. Within Tower go the user section and change the admin password to something you can remember

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Now you have a fully functional Ansible Tower server with two CentOS VMs running.